supervisely/docs/neural-networks/model-evaluation-benchmark/instance-segmentation.md

 We are looking at how much the model’s calibration curve diverges from a perfectly calibrated line.

 1. **If the curve is above the perfect line (Underconfidence):** If the calibration curve is consistently above the perfect line, this indicates underconfidence.
 The model’s predictions are more correct than the confidence scores suggest.
-For example, if the model predicts a set of bounding boxes with 70% confidence but, empirically, 90% of such detections are correct, the model is underconfident.
+For example, if the model assigns 70% confidence to some predictions but, empirically, 90% of these detections are correct, the model is underconfident.
 2. **The curve is below the perfect line (Overconfidence):** If the calibration curve is below the perfect line, the model exhibits overconfidence.
 This means it is too sure of its predictions.
-For instance, if the model predicts bounding boxes with 80% confidence but only 40% of these predictions are correct, it is overconfident.
+For example, if the model assigns 80% confidence to some predictions, but only 40% of these predictions are correct, the model is overconfident.

 The reliability diagram shows how often predictions with the given confidence turn out to be correct.
 In other words, the reliability diagram indicates **precision** in each bin of confidence range.